Sobhangh/IDP-Z3/docs/zettlr/REST.md

     - optionalRelevance: Bool // use propagation toggle button in the IC.
     - manualRelevance: Bool   // deactivate automatic relevancy in the IC.
     - valueinfo : string // format identical to <symbol> in /eval response // information about the values for the symbols for the gui
-    - laws : [(string,string)] // laws in the theory.
-First element is id, second is natural description.
 ```

 ### URL: /eval